lairdshaw/fups/README.md

 ### The options ###

-First note that both logging in to, and scraping whole forums of, XenForo forums is not yet supported, hence the lack of *login_user*, *login_password* and *forum_ids* options for forums of that type (nor is *extract_user* supported for XenForo forums).
+First note that logging in to XenForo forums is not yet supported, hence the lack of *login_user* and *login_password* options for forums of that type.

 * *forum_type*: Required.
 One of phpBB or XenForo (case insensitive).